 Trigger

-The trigger is the entry point for this the rule is executed.
+The trigger is the entry point for a rule to be executed.
 For e.g. a new order ingested in Pipe17 is a "New Order" trigger.

 A trigger can have as many rules created by the user as necessary.
 The rules are executed from top to bottom until the filter matches, when a rule is executed then no other rule will run for that item.
 If no rule is executed then the default rule will be executed.